develope-with-me/.github/profile/README.md

 ### Our Standards

-Examples of behavior that contributes to a positive environment include:
+Examples of behaviour that contributes to a positive environment include:

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences